dreamhead/object-bot/README.md

 }
 ```

-If the field customization only affects a single test, `override` API can be used.
+If the field customization only affects a single test, `override` API could be used.

 ```java
 @ExtendWith(BotExtension.class)